solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 workload.
 However, the best practices of instance migration still apply and will be used as a template for future migrations.

-To determine the memory usage, they interrogated the redis processes on their source system during a heavy load period:
+To determine the memory usage, they interrogated the Redis processes on their source system during a heavy load period:

 ``` bash